anssec/ctf_recon/README.md

-# Network Reconnaissance Tool
+# CTF Reconnaissance Tool

-This Bash script performs network reconnaissance tasks, including IP address validation, target scanning with Nmap, and directory fuzzing with Gobuster.
-It provides a simple command-line interface for users to input the target IP address and directory name, and it guides users through the scanning process.
+This Bash script is designed for CTF (Capture The Flag) players to automate common reconnaissance tasks at the beginning of a CTF challenge.
+It simplifies the process of performing network scans and directory busting on different target machines, allowing CTF players to quickly gather information and identify potential vulnerabilities.

 ## Features